 If you live in an urban area and frequently use a taxi, you know that dealing with taxi cabs means dealing with a lot of variables.
-Every time you go for a cab, you have to wonder if the driver will know the best route, if he'll be chatty, if he'll be a safe driver and most importantly, if you'll be able to get a cab at all.
-As anyone who's ever tried to hail a cab in the rain can tell you, traveling by taxi can sometimes feel like a crap shoot.
+Every time you enter a cab, you have to wonder if the driver will be safe, chatty, and most importantly, know the best route.
+As anyone who's ever tried to hail a cab in the rain can tell you, traveling by taxi can sometimes feel like a crapshoot.

 Keep reading to learn how a taxi meter determines your cab fare.